Noha

-A Nowheh or Noha (نوحه nowheh, نوحہ; translit. nūḥa/nawḥa; Növhə/Нөвһә/نؤوحه), when interpreted in light of Shia views, is an elegy about the martyrdom of Husayn ibn Ali and his family and companions in the Battle of Karbala.

-Marsiya and Nowheh have the historical and social milieu of pre-Islamic Arabic and Persian culture.
-The sub-parts of Marsiya are called Nowheh and Soaz, which means lamentation.
+A Nowheh, Nohay or Noha (نوحه nowheh, نوحہ; translit. nūḥa/nawḥa; Növhə/Нөвһә/نؤوحه), is an elegy about the martyrdom of Husayn and his family and companions in the Battle of Karbala.
+Marsiya and Noha have the historical and social milieu of pre-Islamic Arabic and Persian culture.
+The sub-parts of Marsiya are called Noha and Soaz, which means lamentation.
 It is usually a poem of mourning.

-Lamentation has a central part in the literature of the followers and devotees of the Shia sect and its offshoots.
+Lamentation has a central part in the literature of the followers and devotees of Shia Islam.
 The tradition of elegizing Hussain and the tragedy of Karbala is not limited to Arabic or Persian speaking poets.
 Poets from different languages have also contributed significant poetic literature in their language.
 Poets who recite nowheh are called nohakhawan.
 In the Urdu language, many poets such as Mir Anis and Mirza Dabeer have contributed much to Marsiya and its sub-branch, Nowheh.

-In a similar way, many English poets (whether Shi'a Muslim or from any other religion) have also made significant contributions to produce elegies for Imam Hussain and the tragic incidents of Karbala.
+In a similar way, many English poets (whether Shia Muslim or from any other religion) have also made significant contributions to produce elegies for Imam Hussain and the tragic incidents of Karbala.

+Notable maddahs

+Among the best-known contemporary Maddahs are Basim al-Karbalaei of Iraq, Nadeem Sarwar of Pakistan, Mir Hasan Mir of Pakistan, Hussain Al-Akraf of Kuwait, Mahmoud Karimi, Seyyed Majid Bani Fatemeh of Iran, Hossein Taheri of Iran, Mahdi Rasouli of Iran, Hossein Sotoodeh of Iran and Mohammad-Hossein Haddadian of Iran.
+Al-Karbalaei, Bani Fatemeh, Taheri and Rasouli have gained huge international audience.
+Their popularity extends well beyond live gatherings: official videos by them have gained tens or even hundreds of millions of views on YouTube.
+In South Asia, Nadeem Sarwar is particularly prominent, with his nohas being widely performed and heard among Shia Muslims across the Indian subcontinent.